Laundry ball

 A laundry ball or washing ball is a product made of solid, insoluble material promoted as a substitute for laundry detergent.
 Producers of laundry balls often make pseudoscientific claims about their mechanisms of action and exaggerate the extent of their benefits.

 Washing with laundry balls is as effective or less effective than washing without detergent.
 Their observed cleaning effects can largely be attributed to the mechanical interactions with the laundry or to using hot water instead of cold.
+For mechanical agitation, no evidence exists that using a specialized laundry ball is superior to using a different, cheaper solid object, such as a golf ball.

 The Federal Trade Commission has taken action against manufacturers for making misleading claims, while customer protection organizations have recommended against buying this type of product.

 Types

-Laundry balls come in several shapes: disks, spheres and doughnuts.
+Laundry balls come in several shapes: disks, spheres and toruses (doughnut shapes).
 Some contain ceramic pieces, magnetic material, or coloured liquid claimed to be "activated water", none of which have been demonstrated to improve effectiveness.
 Some balls can be refilled with pellets of detergent or other ingredients.

 In the United States, laundry balls have been sold on home shopping channels or by participants in multilevel marketing.
 They can also be found in retail stores with an ecological or environmental focus.
 During the initial marketing boom, balls were manufactured for other market niches, like washing cars.
+For the purpose of washing a car, a normal cloth or sponge will have the same effect of mechanical removal of dirt and grime.

 Claimed mechanisms of action

 Manufacturers rarely agree on why their laundry balls work, which suggests that each manufacturer makes these claims up.
 Some claims are not backed by science, while others are an exaggeration of benefits.
 Balls that contain detergents may offer more cleaning power than water alone because their ingredients are comparable to normal washing powder, but in smaller quantities.

 The effect of the laundry balls may be explained by simple mechanical action and by the usage of hotter water.
 Some manufacturers claim that their products reduce energy consumption, but their pamphlets recommend using hot water.
-Hot water will clean some types of spots better than cold water, leading some people to conclude that the balls worked.
+Hot water will clean some types of spots better than cold water, and mechanical agitation by any solid object can assist in cleaning, leading some people to conclude that the balls worked.

 Although laundry balls are marketed as economical, environmentally friendly alternatives that can reduce water and energy consumption, they have not been demonstrated to be more effective than washing without detergent.
+Their observed cleaning effects can largely be attributed to the mechanical interactions with the laundry or to using hot water instead of cold.
 The mechanical action of the laundry balls can help clean some types of spots, but a golf ball will achieve the same effect for much less money.

 Apart from issues with effectiveness, there is also a risk of the balls breaking open during washing, which could damage the machinery of the washing machine.